arubhardwaj/disambiguation/README.md

 This script deals with `disambig_apps.csv` and `application_data.csv` (processed from all_results.R and all_applications.R).

 - The first column name in these files was missing and it was because of processing the files and exporting from R to CSV.
 It created a columns of serial number.
-Those columns are deleted from both the datasets.
+Those columns are dropped from both the datasets.
 - `application_number` in `application_data.csv` was not identified as numeric but in `disambig_apps.csv` it was shown into numeric type.
 Which is changed into numeric type in `application_data.csv` file.
 - Removed rows with NAs from `application_number` column in `application_data.csv`.
 - Deleted `V1` column in `application_data.csv` (as mentioned above, it was serial number).